H8-Assignments-Bay/p2---final-project-ftds-012-group-005/Deployment/Backend/README.md

 Our *backend file* is too big and exceed the capacity of free github user accounts to upload data on github.
-So, we provide the `link` of our saved model on ***google drive*** :
+So, we provide the `link` of our backend file on ***google drive*** :

 ### ***Image Classification***
 > https://drive.google.com/drive/folders/1a0_1TDhRCa66VB49mT7YsX06dn9t4dxO?usp=sharing